Are you considering using CBD oil for sleep? Do you have questions about safety, effectiveness, and legality?

 CBD for Mental Health

-A systematic review8 looking at a total of 1,629 patients with conditions including Alzheimer’s disorder/dementia, schizophrenia, anorexia nervosa, ADHD, Tourette’s disorder, substance use disorder, and others found that treatment with cannabis was associated with improvements in several symptoms of mental disorders, but not complete remission.
+A systematic review7 looking at a total of 1,629 patients with conditions including Alzheimer’s disorder/dementia, schizophrenia, and others found that treatment with THC- and CBD-based medicines were associated with improvements in several symptoms of mental disorders, but not complete remission.
+For example, among those with generalized social phobia, medication with CBD significantly reduced anxiety, cognitive impairment, and speech performance discomfort.7

 How Does CBD Work to Make You Drowsy?

-In 1988, scientists discovered the existence of a biochemical communication system in the body known as the endocannabinoid system10.
+In the 1900s, scientists discovered the existence of a biochemical communication system in the body known as the endocannabinoid system8.
 This complex network of cannabinoid receptors is found throughout the body and in the central nervous system, where sleep is primarily regulated.

-We have also learned that the body can manufacture endogenous cannabinoids that act as chemical messengers, but using cannabis-based products has the same effect.
-Research11 has found that people may experience an endocannabinoid deficiency that results in many different symptoms, including difficulty with sleep.
+We have also learned that the body can manufacture endogenous cannabinoids that act as chemical messengers, and using cannabis-based products have similar effects.
+Research9 has found that people may experience an endocannabinoid deficiency that results in many different symptoms, including difficulty with sleep.

 Scientists are still researching exactly how cannabinoids improve sleep, but initial findings suggest that it has to do with how endocannabinoids interact with proteins, receptors, and chemicals in the brain.
 This signaling is thought to influence the activity of various hormones, neurotransmitters, and other cells that affect things like the sleep-wake cycle, emotional regulation, and pain.

-Another possible contributor is a terpene called myrcene, which is found in the cannabis plant12.
+Another possible contributor is a terpene called myrcene, which is found naturally occurring in certain types of the cannabis plant10.
 Terpenes are aromatic compounds found in plants and fruits and are the basis of aromatherapy.
-Myrcene has been found to have sedative effects and is also found in high levels in the sleep-inducing herb, hops (the same flower found in beer).12
+Myrcene has been found to have sedative effects and is also found in high levels in the sleep-inducing herb, hops (the same flower found in beer).10

-Some medical professionals believe that CBD improves rest by reducing anxiety and pain, allowing individuals to relax and, in turn, fall asleep more easily.
+Some medical professionals believe that CBD improves rest by reducing anxiety and pain, allowing people to relax and, in turn, fall asleep more easily.

 Explore our picks for the Best CBD Oil for Sleep.